SELISEdigitalplatforms/.github/profile/README.md

 # 👋 Welcome to SELISE Digital Platforms on GitHub!

 Welcome to the official GitHub home of **SELISE Digital Platforms**, a leading digital engineering and business consulting company.
-We're passionate about building impactful software products and platforms for enterprises across industries such as Insurance, Finance, Retail, Logistics, and beyond.
+We're passionate about building impactful software products and platforms for enterprises across industries.

-Here you'll find a curated collection of open-source libraries, integration SDKs, and internal tools that power the digital ecosystems we help create – from scalable .NET microservices to domain-specific developer kits.
+Here you'll find a curated collection of open-source libraries, integration SDKs, and internal tools that power the digital ecosystems we help create – from scalable microservices to domain-specific developer kits.

 ---